 - Economic Development

-- o Constructing, reconstructing, rehabilitating, and/or acquiring buildings
+- Constructing, reconstructing, rehabilitating, and/or acquiring buildings

-- o Purchasing equipment
+- Purchasing equipment

 - Acquiring property

 - Workforce Housing

-- Funding for rehabilitation, conversion, and limited new development activities (not new construction).

 - Job Training

-- New Jobs directly associated with the Economic Development project must be created.

-These projects must (all) meet the LMI national objective.
+These projects will all meet the LMI national objective .
 To ensure the CDBG program principally benefits LMI persons, federal regulations require that at least 70 percent of funds address this objective.
-Remember, before the CDBG funds are no longer classified as program income, DEHCR must receive, review, approve and certify all required documentation stating that a national objective has been met.